 Day 5 - Breisach

 The Romanesque-Gothic Cathedral of St Stephen dominates the town of Breisach.
 Its hilltop location has fantastic views over the town, the upper Rhine and the Black Forest - the vast and mysterious setting of Brothers Grimm fairy tales, and home of cuckoo clocks and cherry gateau.
-You have the choice to spend your day wandering freely through a town that has 4,000 years of history, detailed in its city museum; or head into the Schwarzwald on an optional excursion, including a cruise on beautiful Lake Titisee and time in Triberg, where you can shop for cuckoo clocks or kirsch.
+You have the choice to spend your day wandering freely through a town that has 4,000 years of history, detailed in its city museum; or head for a cruise on beautiful Lake Titisee with free time to enjoy the peaceful ambience.

 Day 6 - Strasbourg

 We have a full day to explore Strasbourg, starting with a tour and canal cruise.
 Its share of historical heritage sites includes ‘Petite France’, through which the city’s canals flow between beautifully preserved half-timbered houses; and UNESCO-listed Grande Ile - the wonderful city centre influenced by both its French and Germanic heritage, and structured around an outstanding Gothic cathedral.
 Afterwards, continue to explore this dynamic French city independently.